-(1) In accordance with Securities and Exchange Commission ("Commission") rules, each beneficial owner's holdings have been calculated assuming full exercise of outstanding options covering Common Stock, if any, exercisable by such owner within 60 days after May 31, 2016, but no exercise of outstanding options covering Common Stock held by any other person.
+(1) In accordance with Securities and Exchange Commission ("Commission") rules, each beneficial owner's holdings have been calculated assuming full exercise of outstanding options covering Common Stock, if any, exercisable by such owner within 60 days after May 31, 2017, but no exercise of outstanding options covering Common Stock held by any other person.

-(2) According to a Schedule 13G filed with the Commission on February 10, 2016, T. Rowe Price Associates, Inc., as of December 31, 2015, has sole voting power over 3,790,688 shares of Common Stock, and sole dispositive power over the 12,497,231 shares of Common Stock shown in the table above.
+(2) According to an amended Schedule 13G filed with the Commission on February 7, 2017, T. Rowe Price Associates, Inc., as of December 31, 2016, has sole voting power over 3,852,966 shares of Common Stock, and sole dispositive power over the 12,615,667 shares of Common Stock shown in the table above.
 T. Rowe Price Associates, Inc. is located at 100 E. Pratt Street, Baltimore, Maryland 21202.

-(3) According to an amended Schedule 13G filed with the Commission on February 10, 2016, The Vanguard Group ("Vanguard"), as of December 31, 2015, has sole voting power over 97,356 shares of Common Stock, sole dispositive power over 9,842,538 shares of Common Stock, and shared dispositive power, with Vanguard Fiduciary Trust Company and Vanguard Investments Australia, Ltd., wholly-owned subsidiaries of Vanguard, over 96,556 shares of Common Stock shown in the table above.
+(3) According to an amended Schedule 13G filed with the Commission on February 10, 2017, The Vanguard Group ("Vanguard"), as of December 31, 2016, has sole voting power over 76,769 shares of Common Stock, shared voting power, with Vanguard Fiduciary Trust Company ("VFTC") and Vanguard Investments Australia, Ltd. ("VIA"), wholly-owned subsidiaries of Vanguard, over 15,082 shares of Common Stock, sole dispositive power over 11,569,766 shares of Common Stock, and shared dispositive power, with VFTC and VIA, over 85,276 shares of Common Stock shown in the table above.
 Vanguard is located at 100 Vanguard Blvd., Malvern, Pennsylvania 19355.